mmaachado/BigNats-hyprland-dotfiles/README.md

 # BigNats-hyprland-dotfiles
-The dotfiles of my hyprland on arch config, for my laptop.

-# Beige Mono
+This is a fork of BigNats hyprland dotfiles tuned for my personal use.
+I use hyprland exclusively when I need to focus on productivity, whether it's writing code, studying, or writing ideas and scripts in Obsidian.

+All the settings here are tuned to fit my workflow and tools.

-## !!!
-IMPORTANT !!!
+## IMPORTANT

 Change (or not) the wallpapers and user profile picture in `.config/hypr`.

 I **highly** recommend looking at the `.config/hypr/conf/bindings.conf` file to learn all the bindings.

-**I use zsh** so my terminal config is made for it, if you want to use it don't forget to set your shell to zsh.
+**I use bash** so my terminal config is made for it.

 Also please check the dependancies below.

 ## Dependancies

-### Must have
+### Must have (Arch)

-- bibata-cursor-theme
 - brightnessctl
 - btop
-- c3
-- checkupdates-with-aur
 - cliphist
-- cowsay
-- eza
-- foot
-- fortune-mod
 - fzf
 - grim
-- grimblast-git
 - hypridle
 - hyprland
 - hyprlock